alan-if/alan-docs/manual/README.md

 - [ ] Add missing images:
     + [x] Alan logo (cover)
-    + [x] Figure 1 (Ch.2, p.20 of PDF) — "The principles for and relations between a game description, a compiler, ..." (captured from PDF, temp solution)
+    + [x] Figure 1 (Sec.
+2.3, p.20 of PDF) — "The principles for and relations between a game description, a compiler, ..." (captured from PDF, temp solution)
         * [ ] Rebuild image, possibly in vector format.
-    + [x] Figure 2 (Ch.2, p.33 of PDF) — "_Relationships between the pre-defined classes._" (captured from PDF, temp solution)
+    + [x] Figure 2 (Sec.
+2.4, p.33 of PDF) — "_Relationships between the pre-defined classes._" (captured from PDF, temp solution)
         * [ ] Rebuild image in vector format (Inkscape).

 ## Global Styles Reconstruction